Moogli0602/Tableau-Projects_assignments/README.md

 Tableau Practice Projects Repository

 Welcome to my Tableau Practice Projects Repository!
-Here, you'll find a curated collection of Tableau projects that I've developed to hone my skills and delve into various analytical aspects.
-Each project is crafted to showcase different facets of data visualization, analysis, and storytelling using Tableau.
+Here, you'll find a collection of Tableau projects that I've developed my skills into various analytical aspects.
+Each project is crafted to showcase the data visualization, analysis, and storytelling using Tableau.

 ## Projects Included: